 St. Kate's - St. Thomas Partnership

 As many of you have already heard, on May 24, University of St. Thomas President Julie Sullivan and St. Catherine University President ReBecca Koenig Roloff issued a statement concerning our School of Social Work.
 They announced that St. Kate’s and St. Thomas have come to a mutual decision that they will end their formal collaboration as originally configured, and will work towards offering two separate Social Work programs.
-The change will take place no sooner than fall of 2019.
+The change is anticipated to take place in fall of 2019.

 Certainly this was not a decision that we in the School of Social Work had hoped for, but it became clear that it was the decision that had to be made at this point in the institutions’ histories.
 The reasons why the change is happening at this time are many and complex, but I want to assure our communities that the decision signals a strong commitment to social work programs on both campuses.
 In fact, part of the decision was the fact that each university wants to build their programs in their own unique ways that fit the mission and strategic priorities of each university.
 The announcement signals the beginning of a very long process, but let me address some of our communities’ most pressing questions here.